cyrildever/crumbl-exe/README.md

 ```
 _NB: Passing `false` to the `Process()` method would not return any result or error, ie. mimic the behaviour of the executable._

-You may want to launch each process in separate goroutines.
+You may want to wrap each process in separate goroutines.

 #### Javascript Library ####

 You might want to check out the JS implementation for the Crumbl&trade;: [`crumbl-js`](https://github.com/edgewhere/crumbl-js), a Javascript client developed in TypeScript for generating secure data storage with trusted signing third-parties using the Crumbl&trade; technology patented by Edgewhere.

+#### Scala Library ####

+You might also want to check out the Scala implementation for the Crumbl&trade;: [`crumbl-jar`](https://github.com/edgewhere/crumbl-jar), a Scala client for the JVM and an executable JAR as well.

 ### License ###